henry2004y/pyvlasiator/README.md

   </a>
 </p>

-Python package for processing Vlasiator data.
+Lightweight Python package for processing Vlasiator data.

 ## Installation

-`pyvlasiator` has not been registered yet since it's under development and being considered as an experiment to refactor [`analysator`](https://github.com/fmihpc/analysator).
-Once reaching a stable stage we plan to release the package under `pip`, and then it can be installed via
+`pyvlasiator` can be installed via

 ```bash
 $ pip install pyvlasiator